Monotone spectral density estimation: Limit distribution results

 \subsection{The limit distributions for the estimator $\tilde{f}_n$}

 In this section, in order to deal with the technicalities of the log-periodogram, we make the following assumption. \begin{assumption} The process $\{X_k\}$ is Gaussian.
-Its spectral density $f$ is monotone on $(0,\pi]$ and can be expressed as $f(x) = |1-{\mathrm e}^{\mathrm i x}|^{-2d} f^*(x)$, with $|d| < 1/2$ and $f^*$ is bounded above and away from zero and there exists a constant $C$ such that for all $x,y\in(0,\pi]$,
+Its spectral density $f$ is monotone on $(0,\pi]$ and can be expressed as